-FAB-FORM INDUSTRIES LTD

-Management's Report to Shareholders
+FAB-FORM INDUSTRIES LTD Management's Report to Shareholders

-The accompanying Financial Statements are the responsibility of the management of Fab-Form Industries Ltd. The Financial Statements have been prepared in accordance with International Financial Reporting Standards (IFRS) and, where appropriate, include management's best estimates and judgments.
+The accompanying Financial Statements for the year ended 31 December 2021 are the responsibility of the management of Fab-Form Industries Ltd. The Financial Statements have been prepared in accordance with International Financial Reporting Standards (IFRS) and, where appropriate, include management's best estimates and judgments.